Directors’ Duties: The UK Perspective

 The principles that underpin the section on audit, risk and internal control are of particular relevance in managing financial crime risk.
 They state:

-The audit committee plays a key role in how the company complies with these obligations.
-The Corporate Governance Code sets out the requirements for the audit committee, which is responsible for, among other items:
+The audit committee is key in how the company complies with these obligations.
+The UK Corporate Governance Code sets out the requirements for the audit committee, which is responsible for, among other items: